-The next meeting of the CC takes place on Monday, 28th February.
-The venue for the meeting is Duncan Place Community Centre and starts at 7pm.
-If you live in the Leith Links area we would be happy to see you.
+The next meeting of Leith Links Community Council takes place in Room 1, Duncan Place Community Centre at 7pm on 30th April 2012.
+If you live in the area and are intersted in local issues we would be pleased to see you.

 Scottish Parliament, Thursday 19th April at 1230

 The Scottish Government has been vocal in its criticism of large-scale biomass power stations, and last year called on the UK Government to scale down its ambition for biomass expansion.

 But despite this rhetoric, Scottish Government has recently published draft proposals for biomass subsidies that would see companies like Forth Energy earn windfalls of over £170millions every year for biomass power stations at Dundee, Rosyth, and Grangemouth – and maybe Leith, again, if they come back with another proposal in future.
 Ayrshire Power, which proposes a coal, and biomass power station at Hunterston in Ayrshire, would gain over £91milion a year from public subsidies, for co-firing biomass with coal, if their project is approved.

 Please come along to support this demo, if you can.
 An hour spent NOW on persuading MSPs not to vote through subsidies for industrial biomass could save us all years of protesting against individual horrors like the proposed Leith biomass plant, in future.

 With local City Council elections in May the Community Council have organised an event at Leith Community Centre to give local residents in the Leith Ward and opportunity to meet the candidates ,hear their views and ask a few questions.
 Questions can be submitted on paper when you arrive.
 The meeting will start at 7.30pm and we hope for a reasonable turn out.Leith%20Hustings%20Poster